Probabilistic Super-Resolution for Urban Micrometeorology via a Schr\"odinger Bridge: Methods

 \subsection{Evaluation metrics}

-SR accuracy was evaluated with two metrics: RMSE, which quantifies point-wise error, and the structural similarity index measure (SSIM) loss, which assesses pattern similarity.
+SR accuracy was evaluated with two metrics: RMSE, which quantifies pointwise error, and the structural similarity index measure (SSIM) loss, which assesses pattern similarity.
 For both metrics, smaller values indicate results closer to the ground truth.
 These metrics are widely used in SR research \citep{Chauhan+2023, Lepcha+2023}.
-In practice, we generated one HR sample for each ground-truth datum, computed the metrics, and averaged them over the test data (540 sets).
+In practice, we generated one HR sample for each ground-truth datum, computed the metrics, and averaged them spatially and temporally over the test data (540 sets).
 The mean values were nearly independent of the random noise used during sample generation.

-Inference statistics were evaluated with 64-member ensemble inference for each ground-truth datum.
+Inference statistics were evaluated with 64-member ensembles for each ground-truth datum.
 Similar results were obtained with 32-member ensembles.
 For the SM, all members were initialized from the same LR state (2-m temperature), and diversity arose from stochasticity during SDE integration (Fig. \ref{fig1}).
 For the DM, each member was initialized with different Gaussian noise and further perturbed during integration (Fig. \ref{fig1}).

 We report the spread--skill ratio (Spread/RMSE) and the rank histogram, both of which are standard diagnostics \citep{Wilks2011, Fortin+2014}.
 The spread--skill ratio compares the ensemble spread (i.e., standard deviation) with the RMSE between the ensemble mean and the ground truth.
 Ratios close to 1 indicate appropriate uncertainty, whereas ratios less than 1 (or greater than 1) indicate underdispersion (or overdispersion).
 The rank histogram collects the ranks (1--65) of ground-truth values relative to 64 members.
 Flat histograms indicate reliable dispersion, whereas U-shaped histograms---often observed for deep learning models \citep[e.g.,][]{Mardani+2025}---indicate underdispersion; that is, a tendency for the ground truth to lie outside the ensemble range.
 While rank histograms are constructed from ranks at each grid point, the spread--skill ratio is computed from RMSEs and spreads after spatial averaging.